AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/implement-ReactRouter.md

 - [ ] We also have a custom Router component being imported.
 Let's look at the Router file next.
 - [ ] The dependecies have also been imported here for you, `import {Routes, Route} from "react-router-dom"`
 - [ ] We also have some simple custom Components being imported here as well, `"Dashboard"` and `"Login"`
-- [ ] Follow the TODO's marked in the comments of both the App.js and Router.js files.
+- [ ] Follow the TODO's marked in the comments starting at the Router.js file, and then move to App.js.
 - [ ] Practice making other `Route`'s and apply the same logic.
 Pretty Simple!

 ## Additional Resources